 If you would like to make a formal complaint, please email David Wise, Armstrong Teasdale Limited’s Client Care Officer.
 Making a complaint will not affect how we handle your case.
 A link to our Complaint Procedure and Policy can be accessed here.

-The Legal Ombudsman can help you if we are unable to resolve your complaint ourselves.
+The U.K. Legal Ombudsman can help you if we are unable to resolve your complaint ourselves.
 They will look at your complaint independently, and it will not affect how we handle your case.
-Before accepting a complaint for investigation, the Legal Ombudsman will check that you have tried to resolve your complaint with us first.
-If you have, then you must take your complaint to the Legal Ombudsman 1) within six months of receiving a final response to your complaint, AND 2) no more than six years from the date of act/omission OR no more than three years from when you should reasonably have known there was cause for complaint.
+Before accepting a complaint for investigation, the U.K. Legal Ombudsman will check that you have tried to resolve your complaint with us first.
+If you have, then the U.K. Legal Ombudsman expects complaints to be made to them within one year of the date of the act or omission about which you are concerned or within one year of you realising there was a concern.
+You must also refer your concerns to the U.K. Legal Ombudsman within six months of our final response to you.

 - Visit: www.legalombudsman.org.uk